-Lethal stings from the Australian box jellyfish could be treated with zincDecember 12th, 2012 in Medical research /
+Lethal stings from the Australian box jellyfish could be treated with zincDecember 12, 2012 in Medicine & Health / Medical research

 Box jellyfish of the Chironex species are among the most venomous animals in the world, capable of killing humans with their sting.
 Their venom, though, which kills by rapidly punching holes in human red blood cells, can be slowed down by administering zinc, according to research published December 12 in the open access journal PLOS ONE by Angel Yanagihara from the University of Hawaii and colleagues.

 The researchers developed ways to extract venom from the jellyfish, and tested it on human blood and on mice.
 They found that the venom created pores in human red blood cells, making them leak large amounts of potassium, which causes cardiac arrest and death.

 As Yanagihara elaborates, "For over 60 years researchers have sought to understand the horrifying speed and potency of the venom of the Australian box jellyfish, arguably the most venomous animal in the world.
 We have found that a previously disregarded hemolysin can cause an avalanche of reactions in cells.
 This includes an almost instantaneous, massive release of potassium that can cause acute cardiovascular collapse and death."